top of page

 On a scale of 1 to 5 (1 being completely unsatisfactory and 5 being extremely satisfactory), please rate the proposal in the following areas:

-• Context and Background on Topic (Does the proposer give appropriate details to contextualize his/her topic?)
+• Context and Background on Topic (Does the proposer give appropriate details to contextualize their topic?)

 • Presentation Purpose (Is the proposer’s purpose clear?
-Has he/she stated what the audience will learn?)
+Have they stated what the audience will learn?)

 • Creativity of Idea (Does the proposer have a creative way of approaching the topic?)